Please call me"Chris"

 Over fourty years ago I became interested in ham radio.
 I bought a Yaesu FT-101EE but only used it for 11 meters for a short time and then put it in the closet forover thirty years.
 In July of 2009 after spending many months of boring inactivity with our family business, I decided to pull the old 101 out and see if it would still work.
 I put up a long wire and began listening.
 By August I was hooked and began studying for my ticket.
 In October two days after my 64th birthday I passed Elements 2 & 3 and became "KJ4PGR".
 On December 12, 2009 I passed Element 4 and became "AJ4UO"

-I can't believe I waited 30 years to get my ticket.
+I can't believe I waited over 30 years to get my ticket.

 I spend most of my evenings on 40 and 80 meters.
 I'm not into DX but I have made some very interesting contacts.